PhilJay/MPAndroidChart/README.md

 MPAndroidChart
 =======

-A simple charting library for Android, supporting line-, bar-, scatter-, candlestick-, pie- and radarcharts (spider web), as well as scaling, dragging, selecting and animations. **Supporting Android 2.2 (API level 8)** and upwards.
+A simple and powerful charting library for Android, supporting line-, bar-, scatter-, candlestick-, pie- and radarcharts (spider web), as well as scaling, dragging, selecting and animations. **Supporting Android 2.2 (API level 8)** and upwards.

 Remember: *It's all about the looks.*